Northlake Mall (Atlanta): Anchors

+On January 8, 2026, Macy's announced that it would be closing as part of a plan to close 14 stores by the end of Q1 2026.
+This leaves the mall with no anchors, cementing its status as a dead mall.
+Macy's closed for the last time on April 26, 2026.

 Revitalization planning

 Tucker Northlake CID Master Plan Study (2015)

-The Tucker-Northlake Community Improvement District (CID) completed its Master Plan for the Tucker and Northlake area in 2015 - serving as the road map for transportation improvements and land use modifications.
+The Tucker-Northlake Community Improvement District (CID) completed its Master Plan for the Tucker and Northlake area in 2015, serving as the road map for transportation improvements and land use modifications.

 Northlake's regional commercial and industrial centers are to be developed into mixed use, walkable destinations.

 Plans remain in the works to turn the mall into a mixed-use office, medical and retail/restaurant complex.

+In June 2026, Northlake Mall's remaining interior retail tenants were given lease-termination notices and ordered to vacate by June 29, effectively ending its operation as an enclosed retail mall.